21TORR/docs-old/docs/index.rst

 :doc:`atlantis/index`
     A SCSS mixin library, that provides different mixins and helpers, commonly used when building layouts.

+:doc:`umbrella/index`
+    A template preview system, to ease building and maintaining templates.

 Also, here are the docs on how we build and structure our applications: